peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 ## Web Application

-The two canister smart contracts being implemented, we can develop a dummy frontend to tests their functionalities.
-It can contain two actions: one to create a bucket and another one to call it - i.e. to call its function `say`.
+With the two canister smart contracts being implemented, we can develop a dummy frontend to test their functionalities.
+It can contain two actions: one to create a bucket and another to call it — i.e., to call its function `say`.

 ```html
 <html lang="en">